The Happenings on Shaw Hill

 Ian’s image popped up on the screen and there was a clicking sound like someone was snapping a ballpoint pen.
 “He is probably there, close by, pretending to be someone like you and me.”

-“Who do you think he is?”
+“What do you think he is?”

 The four heads in the boxes on the screen were suddenly quiet.